developer-zebra/developer-zebra-site/src/ehs/2-6/guide/about/index.md

 EHS works by inserting itself in place of the stock Android app launcher and home screen.
 When first run, it presents a screen like the one below, offering a choice of which home app to open and whether to make the selection permanent.
 EHS also can be installed as the default launcher, bypassing the selector dialog.

 <b>Note</b>: Many of the capabilities of EHS can be accomplished manually on the device, programmatically through [EMDK](../../../../emdk-for-android) or remotely using [StageNow](../../../../stagenow) or a third-party mobile device management (MDM) system (if supported by that MDM system).
-EHS simply puts the capabilities into a single tool.
+EHS simply puts the capabilities into a single tool, but does NOT provide a complete lockdown for securing devices. **For maximum security, Zebra recommends using EHS with additional security options provided by Android and Zebra’s MX (via EMDK or StageNow)**.

 _Enterprise Home Screen does not support localization_.